 Squarespace‘s focus is on beautiful design.
 Your subscription includes access to a huge image gallery, a logo creator, and much more.
 Like others, you can sell online with Squarespace as well.

 Chargify: If you’re setting up a subscription business and don’t want the hassle of building a billing tool, check out Chargify.
 They’ll handle the recurring payments and allow you to offer all kinds of subscription options to your customers.

 Funding platforms and solutions

-LegalZoom: Unlike RocketLawyer, LegalZoom focuses on offering their services a-la-carte.
+Unlike RocketLawyer, LegalZoom focuses on offering its services a-la-carte.
 Find the legal form or service you need, and get straight-forward pricing for that document.
 They serve all common business legal needs, so you can’t go too far wrong with LegalZoom.

 Content resource management (CRM)

 Infusionsoft: In addition to all of the standard CRM features, Infusionsoft brings marketing and sales automation to small businesses, to help automate communications and standardize tasks.
 Infusionsoft also integrates an online shopping cart so you can manage your business from one software suite.

 You can get started with HubSpot’s CRM for free.
 It’s easy to use, yet has all of the powerful CRM features you expect.
 Its Sidekick add-on for email is excellent and you can easily track deals and an entire sales process.